 Net assets with donor restrictions - Net assets with donor restrictions consist of assets whose use is limited by donor-imposed time and/or purpose restrictions.
 SAFE Project reports gifts of cash and other assets as revenue with donor restrictions if they are received with donor stipulations that limit the use of the donated asset.
 When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, the net assets are reclassified as net assets without donor restriction and reported in the statements of activities as net assets released from restrictions.
-There were no net assets with donor restrictions as of December 31, 2021 and 2020.
+As of December 31, 2022 and 2021 net assets with donor time restrictions were \$500,000 and \$0, respectively.